Danske Bank lifts Telefonaktiebolaget LM Ericsson [publ] [ERIC] price estimate. Who else is bullish?

 Danske Bank have made an estimate for Telefonaktiebolaget LM Ericsson (publ) shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 22, 2020.
 The new note on the price target was released on March 30, 2020, representing the official price target for Telefonaktiebolaget LM Ericsson (publ) stock.
 Previously, the target price had yet another raise to $9, while Raymond James analysts kept a Outperform rating on ERIC stock.

-With the latest financial reports released by the company, Telefonaktiebolaget LM Ericsson (publ) posted 0.13/share EPS, while the average EPS was predicted by analysts to be reported at 0.15/share.
-When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -13.30%.
+With the latest financial reports released by the company, Telefonaktiebolaget LM Ericsson (publ) posted 0.08/share EPS, while the average EPS was predicted by analysts to be reported at 0.08/share.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ERIC.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Telefonaktiebolaget LM Ericsson (publ) go to 26.82%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.